 We have also started contactless curbside pickup of library materials at all FCDL locations.
 Customers will be able to request items by phone, email, or through the Library’s online catalog.
 Because we will not have delivery between library locations, customers will be limited to items that are available at the library where they are picking up.
 We will be operating this curbside pickup model of service under limited hours.
 Staff will be available in our library buildings to take requests and answer questions by phone during those hours.
 For more information please visit our curbside pickup information page.

 Thank you to all of our customers, friends, colleagues, and supporters who have expressed their concern and understanding during this uncertain time.

-The Fairfield County District Library hopes to resume full service as soon as possible but will continue to abide by the recommendations of local and state health officials.
+The Fairfield County District Library hopes to resume full service as soon as possible, but will continue to abide by the recommendations of local and state health officials.
 The situation with the Coronavirus (COVID-19) is evolving daily.
 We will keep you informed of any changes to our scheduled events.